wp-plugins/circupress/readme.txt

 8. Preview your templates in real-time.

 == Changelog ==
+= 2.20 =
+* Corrected a missing email subject in the scheduled email template.
+* Added the ability to remove templates.
+The latest templates will be renewed.
 = 2.10 =
 * Rebuilt the method to insert your social links into the template.
 * Added the %%SOCIAL%% substitution string that needs to be enclosed in your table